 UMN Research on ALC

-Since August 2007, the research and evaluation team in the University of Minnesota’s Office of Information Technology has been engaged in an ongoing research project centered on new, technology-enhanced learning spaces called Active Learning Classrooms (ALCs).
+Since August 2007, the research and evaluation team at the Center for Educational Innovation has been engaged in an ongoing research project centered on new, technology-enhanced learning spaces called Active Learning Classrooms (ALCs).
 This project seeks to determine to what extent new learning spaces shape teaching and learning practices, student and instructor perceptions, and student learning outcomes.

 Findings: University of Minnesota